 The General Assembly reconvenes in the second (even-numbered) year on the second Wednesday in January.
 The Governor usually delivers the "State of the State" message then.
 The even-numbered session is often described as a limited session, because House and Senate rules limit what kinds of bills can be considered.
-These rules allow consideration of only revenue or appropriation bills; bills of importance to the operation of state government; and emergency bills.11 The Rules Committee of the House, and the Committee on Assignments in the Senate, decide which bills are eligible.
+These rules allow consideration of only revenue or appropriation bills; bills of importance to the operation of state government; and emergency bills.
+The Rules Committee of the House, and the Committee on Assignments in the Senate, decide which bills are eligible.

-After the Governor's "State of the State" message in January, the General Assembly will do little work until after the March primary election, unless some matter requires early legislative attention.
-Thus the second-year session for practical purposes begins in late March.
+After the Governor's "State of the State" message in January, the General Assembly may do limited work until after the March primary election, unless some matter requires early legislative attention.
 From then the schedule is about the same as in the first year-heavy committee work, followed by extended floor sessions, ending with agreement on budget issues and on differences in substantive bills between the two houses.
 In 2000 that schedule was accelerated, with the General Assembly meeting frequently in February and March and adjourning in mid-April.